arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-api-management.md

 # New API operation '$OperationName' on API Management instance was added.
 ```

-## Creating a new user in an API Managment service
+## Creating a new user in an Azure API Management service

 Signup or invite a new user in an existing API in Azure API Management.